 Bali – The Perfect Honeymoon

-To the uninitiated, Bali might seem just like another popular tourist destination, but for anyone who visits its shores, it is impossible not to be touched by certain magic from the ‘Island of the Gods’.
-The predominantly Hindu island, gives visitors the chance to have a unique and fascinating cultural experience, while still being able to partake in any number of exciting or relaxing activities, like surfing, golf, massage and diving.
+To the uninitiated, Bali might seem just like another popular tourist destination.
+For anyone who visits its shores, it is impossible not to be touched by the ‘Island of the Gods’.
+The predominantly Hindu island, gives visitors the chance to have a unique and fascinating cultural experience.
+Visitors are still able to partake in any number of exciting or relaxing activities, like surfing, golf, massage and diving.

 Bali is an island paradise

-With lush rice field terraces, stunning volcano and lake views and beautiful beaches, but it is often the warmth and friendliness of the Balinese people, that make any stay on the island so memorable.
+With lush rice field terraces, stunning volcano and lake views and beautiful beaches.
+It is the warmth and friendliness of the Balinese people, that make any stay on the island so memorable.

 Overlooking the Ayung River in Mambal between Seminyak and Ubud, a hidden gem awaits the intrepid.
-Beginning early in the afternoon as the sun slowly sinks over the hills and bathes the area in a dazzling light, visitors will be treated to a sublimely picturesque High Tea experience.
+Visitors will be treated to a Balinese High Tea experience as the sun slowly sinks over the hills and bathes the area in a dazzling light,

-A moderately challenging afternoon walk takes you through the moon-scape of various lava flows and ash-cones created by the more than twelve eruptions of Mount Batur between the periods 1963 to 1999.
-The hike begins on a path formed between mounds of frozen lava rock and newly grown scrubland, before traversing an expanse of volcanic ash and eventually heading up an ash-cone to the rim of the volcano.
+A moderately challenging afternoon walk takes you through the moon-scape of various lava flows and ash-cones.
+These were created by the more than twelve eruptions of Mount Batur between the periods 1963 to 1999.
+The hike begins on a path formed between mounds of frozen lava rock and newly grown scrubland.
+It then crosses an expanse of volcanic ash and eventually heads up an ash-cone to the rim of the volcano.

-There will be plenty of photo opportunities as you pass scenic vistas and interesting villages en route to Subak Guliang, a traditional farming village and compound in the centre of the island.
+There will be plenty of photo opportunities as you pass scenic vistas and interesting villages en route to Subak Guliang.
+A traditional farming village and compound in the centre of the island.
 Begin your local encounter by preparing breakfast in the Balinese compound.
-Seasonal tropical fruits will be served as well as soft drinks, mineral water, coffee, tea and Balinese cookies.
+You will be served seasonal tropical fruits as well as soft drinks, mineral water, coffee, tea and Balinese cookies.

 Visit Pura Kehan, an 11th century temple complex near the town of Bangli that is considered by many to be one of the most beautiful on the island.
 Thirty-eight steps lead to the Kori Agung (stone capped gateway) and an attractive courtyard that is guarded by a mythical dragon.